-If the place name Kekerekeksinen was, or was derived from, an onomatopoeia, how can we account for the emergence of the claim that it was the Finnish word for a frog marsh?
-Could the claim have arisen through a misunderstanding between recently arrived incomers and members of the local population?
+If the place name Kekerekeksinen was, or came from, an onomatopoeia, how can we account for the emergence of the claim that it was a Finnish word that meant frog marsh?
+Could it be a word, like 'quark' in nuclear physics, that had lacked a clear or accepted meaning yet later acquired one?
+Or, a more serious possibility, could the claim have arisen through a misunderstanding between incomers and members of the local population?
 When people who speak different languages meet, and each has a good command of the other's language, effective communication can take place and the likelihood of communication failure is not much greater than between native speakers of the same language.
-By contrast, when each knows nothing of the other's language, the scope for verbal communication of any kind is limited.
-In between, where each has a partial command of the other's language, communication can take place but misunderstandings readily occur, the more so if each wants it to appear that their mastery of the language of the other is greater than is actually the case, or mistakenly believes this to be so.
-And the more complicated the topic of verbal exchange the greater the risk, especially if one party has asked questions and fails to appreciate that they lack a simple answer.
+By contrast, when they have no knowledge of each other's language, the scope for verbal communication of any kind is limited.
+In between, however, where each has a partial command of the other's language, communication can take place but misunderstandings can readily occur, the more so if each wants it to appear that their mastery of the language of the other is greater than is actually the case, or mistakenly believes this to be so.
+And the more complicated the topic of verbal exchange the greater the risk, especially if one party has asked questions and has failed to appreciate that they lack a simple answer.

-This could have been the situation when Russian or Swedish incomers were trying to enter into conversation with the local inhabitants before - perhaps a long time before - Catherine's reign.
-Suppose they wanted to know about the locals and about the place, and asked questions.
-The locals could have been uncertain how much the incomers wanted to know, and could have begun by trying to convey basic facts, such as that they were a Finnic people; that the place was a frog marsh; and that the whole, including any building on it, was called Kekerekeksinen.
-One can imagine their finding it harder to explain that while this word might appear to be Finnish, it did not figure in any Finnic lexicon, and that its sound and structure were probably inspired by the croaking of the frogs on the marsh.

-Misinterpreting what they had heard, the incomers may have believed they had been told that kekerekeksinen was the Finnish word for a frog marsh.
+This could have been the situation when Russian or Swedish incomers spoke with the local inhabitants before - perhaps a long time before - the reign of Catherine II.
+Suppose that the incomers wanted to know about them, and the place, and questioned them.
+The locals could have been uncertain how much the incomers wanted to know, and would probably have begun by trying to convey basic facts, such as that the place was a frog marsh, and that the whole, including any building on it, was commonly called Kekerekeksinen.
+One can imagine their finding it somewhat harder to explain that while this word might be taken as Finnish, it did not figure in any Finnic lexicon, that its sound and structure were probably inspired by the croaking of the marsh's frogs - and that they were a Finnic people.
+Misinterpreting what they had heard, the incomers may have believed they had been told that the place bore the name Kekerekeksinen, which was also the Finnish word for a frog marsh.
 I do not know if this actually happened, but it could have.
-And if it did, perhaps more than once, the misunderstanding could then have been repeated, perhaps many times, by the incomers - who were likely to have been seen as of higher status than the locals, and their testimony likely to have been seen as credible - and in time have become firmly established.
-The process could have been reinforced if the incomers, having come to believe that the 'K' word was, or was derived from, a Finnic word meaning 'frog marsh', had told the probably less well educated locals that this was the case, and the locals had accepted as fact what they had been told.
+And if it did, perhaps more than once, the misunderstanding could then have been repeated, perhaps many times, by the incomers - who were likely to have been seen as of higher status than the locals, and their testimony therefore likely (and wholly undeservedly) to be seen as credible - and in time have become firmly established.